-The largest negative expenditure variance is related to the health and human services function.
+The largest negative expenditure variance is related to the general government function.

 Capital Assets and Debt Administration

 Capital Assets

 For fiscal 2019, the state has \$152.1 billion in net capital assets.
 This total represents an increase of \$7.7 billion in total capital assets or 5.3 percent from fiscal 2018.
 Included in this amount are increases to infrastructure of \$5.5 billion by the Texas Department of